 The mass of the plastic debris in the GPGP was calculated using imagery from the Aerial Expedition.
 By comparing the top view surface against dry mass of multiple objects collected during the first expedition at sea, including ghost nets, the team was able to make these estimations.

-Merge all the Data into a Comprehensive Computer Model
+Merge all the Data into Comprehensive Computer Models

 The data and imagery gathered from these objectives was eventually used by our team of computational modelers to build various models and computer-generated graphics.
 These served as a visual representation of the studies and tests that had been performed from the expeditions.

 Science of this nature is crucial when understanding the many facets of the GPGP.
 These models have helped the engineers at The Ocean Cleanup to further improve the design of the cleanup system, which is set to be deployed mid-2018.